 What Is Valerian Root?

-Valerian root, often referred to as valerian, is the root of the valerian plant, officially called the Valeriana officinalis.
-This herb is native to Asia and Europe but can also be found in North America.
-Valerian root has a distinct scent that many people find unpleasant.
+The valerian plant is an herb native to Asia and Europe, but it can also be found in North America.
+The root of the plant is used for different purposes and has a distinct scent that many people find unpleasant.

 Valerian root’s medical usage dates back to ancient Greece and Rome.
 Early on, people treated migraine, tiredness, stomach cramps, and insomnia with valerian.
-Currently, people primarily take valerian to treat insomnia, anxiety, premenstrual syndrome (PMS), menopause, depression, and headaches.
+Currently, people primarily take valerian to help address insomnia, anxiety, premenstrual syndrome (PMS), menopause, depression, and headaches.

 How Does Valerian Root Work?